marcwoge/Formular-System/README.md

 # Formular-System
- PHP and HTML Formular-tool with JSon an Email
+ PHP and HTML Formular-tool with JSON an Email

 # Usage
 edit the following files: